garikAsplund/garik.codes/src/routes/blog/Prettier.md

 Which is why on November 9, 2023, the Prettier team posted a $10k bounty “for any project written in Rust that would pass 95% of the Prettier test suite.”
 Then the CEO of Vercel, Guillermo Rauch, personally matched it.
 All told, there was $25k waiting for whoever cracked the code.

 And after only 3 weeks, someone claimed the prize.
 Well, someones, really.
-Here’s how the 9-person team at the Biome project did it.
+Here’s how the 9-person team at [Biome](https://biomejs.dev/) did it.

 ## Get a massive headstart